libktx/ktx/.github/CONTRIBUTING.md

 - Run `gradle distZip` to prepare archive with KTX sources, compiled binary and documentation.
 - Upload the archive to [releases](https://github.com/libktx/ktx/releases) section.
 Tag should match released version.
 Name of the release should match `KTX $libVersion`.
 Copy latest [changelog](../CHANGELOG.md) entries to release description.
 Note that a release is not necessary for snapshot versions.
+If there are any known issues with the previous or current versions, please attach additional _Known issues:_ section with the following labels:
+  - **[BUG]** - a known bug in the release that is or will be fixed in the following versions.
+  - **[INCOMPATIBILITY]** - incompatibility with one of the previously supported or currently released versions of one of the major dependencies.
+  - **[REMOVAL]** - temporary or permanent removal of a major feature (e.g. disabling a module for a single release).

 ### Updating dependencies